tennydesign/Minimalistic-wine-app/README.md

  Total hacking time: ~180 hours.

 Note: This project was huge, involving customer facing and backend interfaces with what looked like an infinite requirements list.
-It was built by me and [Jun Lee](Https://www.Github.com/juntomlee) and it took a crazy sleep deprivation hacking schedule,for us to finish it in two and a half weeks.
-So, please, pardon our dust.
+It was built by me and [Jun Lee](Https://www.Github.com/juntomlee) and it took a crazy sleep deprivation hacking schedule for us to finish this baby monster in two and a half weeks.
+In the end it looks simple and clean, but it's a beast =).